-5. Build your Social Presence Smartly
+5. Build Your Social Presence Smartly

 When you are working with a small budget, it is very important to spend it smartly.
 By now, you must have identified your target audience and the specific social platforms where they are active.

 Say, your target audience consists of youth or college students – Snapchat or Instagram would work best for you.
-On the other hand, if you want to target millennial men, your focus should be on Twitter and Youtube.
+On the other hand, if you want to target millennials, your focus should be on Twitter and Youtube.

-6. Turn your Brand into an SME
+6. Turn Your Brand into an SME

 A Subject Matter Expert (SME) is a person who has expert knowledge about what goes into doing a particular job or accomplishing a task.
 In this case, you won’t be marketing your product or services.

 Say, you own a restaurant.
-You can begin with writing columns, articles or reviews for lifestyle magazines.
-If you are into website designing and development, you can hold free workshops in relevant colleges and universities.
+You can begin with writing columns, articles, or reviews for lifestyle magazines.
+If you are into web design and development, you can hold free workshops in relevant colleges and universities.

 7. Create Exclusive Offers for Social Media

 To win the other half, you must figure out how you can convert these followers into customers.
 Creating specific offers for your social media followers is one great way of doing just that.